How High Should A Raised Toilet Seat Be ?

 Vive 5 inch Raised Toilet Seat with Padded Handles

-These are the more expensive types of raised toilets and come with armrest and some have adjustable heights.
+These are the more expensive types of raised toilet seats and come with armrest and some have adjustable heights.

-The locking system on these is the most solid looking, and is a kind of clamp which fixes onto the bowl at the front, at the back there is a lip which is designed to slot in under the rim of you toilet bowl.
+The locking system on these seats is the most solid looking, and is a kind of clamp which fixes onto the bowl at the front, at the back there is a lip which is designed to slot in under the rim of your toilet bowl.